AissamYekhlef/psd-to-html/README.md

 - Contains our menu of plates.

 #### the Sixth part is the -Footer- Section
-- Contains and  Footer of page.
+- Contains Booking Table section and Footer of page.

 ## Try Demo Website: